friendly-bits/geoblocker-bash/README.md

 (when specifying multiple countries, put the list in double quotes)

 6) That's it!
 If no errors occured during installation (such as missing prerequisites), geoblocking should be active, and automatic list updates should just work.
-By default, subnet lists will be updated daily at 4am - you can verify that updates do work next day by running something like ```sudo cat /var/log/syslog | grep geoblocker-bash```
+By default, subnet lists will be updated daily at 4am - you can verify that updates do work by running something like ```sudo cat /var/log/syslog | grep geoblocker-bash``` on the next day.

 **To change configuration:**
 run ```sudo geoblocker-bash <action> [-c <"country_codes">] | [-s <"cron_schedule">|disable]```